shane0/shane0.github.io/docs/thich.md

 In his teachings, Thich Nhat Hanh explains that the Sambhogakaya is a form of the Buddha that is beyond the physical realm and can only be perceived by enlightened beings.
 It is said to embody the wisdom and compassion of the Buddha and is seen as a symbol of the ultimate potential for transformation and liberation.

 Thich Nhat Hanh argues that the Sambhogakaya represents the connection between the physical realm and the realm of pure consciousness, and can help us to connect with the wisdom and compassion of the Buddha.
-He writes that when we cultivate mindfulness and compassion in our daily lives, we can experience the Sambhogakaya within ourselves and the world around us.
+He writes that when we cultivate MINDFULNESS and compassion in our daily lives, we can experience the Sambhogakaya within ourselves and the world around us.

 In his book, "The Heart of the Buddha's Teaching," Thich Nhat Hanh writes: "The Sambhogakaya is the manifestation of the Buddha's wisdom and compassion, a symbol of the ultimate potential for transformation and liberation."
 This highlights the idea that the Sambhogakaya is a representation of the wisdom and compassion that lies within all of us, and can be realized through spiritual practice.